 This is, basically, a super powerful and useful compressor that allows you to do more than the compressor that comes with Garageband.
 It’s pretty cool and worth checking out.

 This, like the M-Audio FX Bundle, comes with over 20 effects and processors, 24 to be exact.
 It’s a fairly old set of plug-ins, but I’m sure it can be quite useful.

 I use this one quite a lot whenever I can’t get ahold of my real acoustic and nylon string guitar.
 It’s superior to the guitars offered in GarageBand, but still, not quite as good as the real thing, of course.
 For what it is, it works great.

 I use this plug-in almost every day, especially the Trap Kit setting it comes with.
 It comes with over a dozen drum-kits, which makes it pretty handy for hip-hop producers.

-Melodyne is a very advanced audio editing tool from the company, Celemony, and it’s easily the best pitch-correction software that’s compatible with Garageband.
-I wrote all about it here.
+Melodyne, as I explained in my comprehensive guide, is a very advanced audio editing tool from the company, Celemony, and it’s easily the best pitch-correction software that’s compatible with Garageband.

 For more tools, books, and software, check out my recommended products page.